Gauge equivariant neural networks for quantum lattice gauge theories: VI. Neural Network Architecture and Numerical Details

 In this section we provide the details for the architecture of the gauge equivariant neural network.
 There are two basic components for the network, which are the equivariant layer and the invariant layer.
 For the equivariant layer, we choose $\gamma_e$ to be $\sqcap$ for horizontal edge and $\sqsubset$ for vertical edge and all $C_i^e$ to be $\square$ in Eq.~\ref{e:layer}.
 The function $h_e$ is taken to be convolutional neural network (CNN)and leaky relu activation function.
 One can further compose different equivariant layers in series or in parallel.
 For the invariant layer, it is expressed as $ f_e(\phi) = h_e\big(W_{C_1^e}(\phi),\ldots,W_{C_{n_e}^e}(\phi)\big)$, with all $C_i^e$ to be $\square$ and $h_e$ to be convolutional neural network.
 There are two outputs of $h_e$ in the invariant layer, which parameterizes the log amplitude and the phase of the wave function separately.
 The elu activation is used for the log amplitude output while the softsign activation is used for the phase output.
 The full network is made of composition of equivariant layers (Fig.~\ref{fig:architecture}(b)) followed by an invariant layer (Fig.~\ref{fig:architecture}(c)) in the end.
 For all the $8 \times 8, 10 \times 10, 12 \times 12$ experiments, we use neural network architecture as Fig.~\ref{fig:architecture} with kernel size of the CNN to be 4, 5, 5 respectively.
 For experiments in Fig.~\ref{fig:energy3}, the gauge equivariant neural network uses architecture in Fig.~\ref{fig:architecture}(a) with one channel of gauge equivariant blocks and the gauge invariant neural network uses architecture in Fig.~\ref{fig:architecture}(c), where the kernel size in all CNNs is 3.
 The RBM has hidden neurons three times as large as input neurons and outputs log amplitude and phase for the wave function.

-Experiments were conducted using NetKet.
 Stochastic reconfiguration was performed with batch size 1000 and fixed learning rate 0.05.
 The number of iteration is 120 in general except that the experiments in $10 \times 10$ and $12 \times 12$ have iteration 150.
 The experiment in $12 \times 12$ starts with transfer learning of ansatzs optimized in $10 \times 10$.
 The convolution neural network parameters are initialized with orthogonal initialization \cite{saxe2014exact}.
 For sampling, we adopt the standard Monte Carlo sampling with single spin flip.